Naked short selling: Litigation and DTCC

-The Depository Trust and Clearing Corporation (DTCC) has been criticized by the Wall Street Journal for its approach to naked short selling.
+The Depository Trust & Clearing Corporation (DTCC) has been criticized by the Wall Street Journal for its approach to naked short selling.
 DTCC has been sued with regard to its alleged participation in naked short selling, and the issue of DTCC's possible involvement has been taken up by Senator Robert Bennett and discussed by the NASAA and in articles in The Wall Street Journal and Euromoney.

 There is no dispute that illegal naked shorting happens; what is in dispute is how much it happens, and to what extent is DTCC to blame.
 Some companies with falling stocks blame DTCC as the keeper of the system where it happens, and say DTCC turns a blind eye to the problem.
 Referring to trades that remain unsettled, DTCC's chief spokesman Stuart Goldstein said, "We're not saying there is no problem, but to suggest the sky is falling might be a bit overdone."
 In July 2007, Senator Bennett suggested on the U.S. Senate floor that the allegations involving DTCC and naked short selling are "serious enough" that there should be a hearing on them with DTCC officials by the Senate Banking Committee, and that banking committee chairman Christopher Dodd has expressed a willingness to hold such a hearing.

 Critics also contend DTCC has been too secretive with information about where naked shorting is taking place.
 Ten suits concerning naked short-selling filed against the DTCC were withdrawn or dismissed by May 2005.

 A suit by Electronic Trading Group, naming major Wall Street brokerages, was filed in April 2006 and dismissed in December 2007.